Portavita/portavita.github.io/_posts/2019-05-13-blog_about_wal_compression.markdown

 # Conclusion

 With one single setting, we can save on disk space, bandwidth and disk IO.
-We can therefore make better use of our prcious resources
+We can therefore make better use of our precious resources.

 Something worth considering on every database!